AudreyLL88/cw-store/README.md

 * To sell merchandise associated with the artist Chelsea Wolfe.
 * To match the design and atmosphere of the artist and offer a website that is easy to navigate and free of confusion.
 * To become another source of revenue for the music artist.
-* To become a plateform where fans can support the artist and follow the artist's news on the blog.
+* To become a platform where fans can support the artist and follow the artist's news on the blog.
 * To allow users to leave reviews on products to control product quality and popularity.
 * To create a stock of products to be sold online and keep track of the sales as an admin.
 * To be able to create/update/delete products and their infomations as an admin